sxsw/rfm/README.md

 	   # => [MyLayoutXml, AnotherLayoutXml, ThirdLayoutXml, AndSoOnXml, ...]
 	   # The regex in the first parameter is optional and filters the layout names in the specified database.
-	   # Omit the regex parameter to modelize all possible layouts in the specified database.
+	   # Omit the regex parameter to modelize all possible layouts in the specified database (careful with this one!).

 With ActiveModel loaded, you get callbacks, validations, errors, serialization, and a handful of other features extracted from Rails ActiveRecord.
 Not all ActiveModel features are supported (yet) in ginjo-rfm, but adapters can be hand-rolled in the meantime.